World of Warships: Gameplay

-World of Warships is a tactical, slow-paced shooter with three basic types of armament: ship artillery, torpedoes, and aircraft.
-The gameplay is team-based, and allows players to work as a team.
-Within a team, divisions can be established to allow a group of up to three players to join and fight battles together.
+World of Warships is a slow-paced tactical shooter game with three basic types of armament: naval artillery, torpedoes and attack aircraft.
+The gameplay is team-based, and divisions can be established to allow a group of up to three players to join and fight battles together.
 The player's team can fight against other players (PvP) or against the AI (PvE) in several battle types.

 Co-op battles feature a team of players facing off against a team of AI-controlled bots, usually 9v9.
-Credit and experience rewards earned in co-operative play are notably lower than those earned in Random Battles (PvE), which are the most popular battle type in World of Warships.
+Credit and experience rewards earned in co-operative play are notably lower than those earned in Random Battles (PvP), which are the most popular battle type in World of Warships.
 In Random Battles, captains are dropped into a game with other players according to the matchmaking system, with a majority of these being 12v12 battles.
 Scenarios pit a team of players against increasingly difficult waves of AI-controlled opponents in operations with unique objectives.
 In scenarios, players are allowed to queue solo, but are encouraged to gather their friends into a division; assembling a full division of 7 players will greatly increase the chances of success.

 Ranked Battles are a seasonal battle type and have restrictions to certain tiers of ships (usually from tier VI-X).
-A season of Ranked Battles is divided into sprints with a duration of 1–3 weeks each and comprises three Leagues - Bronze, Silver and Gold.
+A season of Ranked Battles is divided into sprints with a duration of 1–3 weeks (most of the time 2 weeks with rare exceptions) each and comprises three Leagues – Bronze, Silver and Gold.
 Ranked Battles involve players progressing up a ladder-style ranking system in each League from a low rank (such as "Rank 10") towards a high rank, with Rank 1 being the pinnacle of the ladder.
 Clan Battles are a special battle type, only available at specific times and restricted to certain tiers of ships.
 A team is formed from within a single Clan by at least one officer.

 Brawls are a specific battle type that have a shorter duration of several days, but long availability during the day.
 Brawls are held in small formats such as 1v1 or 3v3, and support participating either solo or in a division.
 The Training Room allows players to generate fully custom scenarios on a map of their choice, choosing the duration of the game, the team configurations, and even the exact number of ships on each team.
 Unbalanced teams are allowed.

-The game also has four basic game modes, which may occur with any of the battle types.
-Standard battles, a classic game mode involving teams, each with their own base; Domination, which features several key areas on the map that grant points when captured; Arms Race, which focuses on improving the characteristics of the player's ships by capturing key areas; and Epicenter, which includes a large area of concentric circles at the center of the map (and in some maps other key areas) where the objective is to capture and hold the entire central area.
+The game also has three basic game modes, which may occur with any of the battle types.
+Standard battles, a classic game mode involving teams, each with their own base; Domination, which features several key areas on the map that grant points when captured; Arms Race, which focuses on improving the characteristics of the player's ships by capturing key areas;